ymgenesis/FaceTools/README.md

 - Use lower inpaint strength to resemble aspects of the original face or surroundings.
 Higher strengths will make something new.
 - mediapipe isn't good at detecting faces with lots of face paint, hair covering the face, etc. Anything that obstructs the face will likely result in no faces being detected
 - If choosing 0 upscaling on FaceOff and upscaling the bounded image with something harsher like RealESRGAN before passing into inpaint, the edges of the bounded image may be noticeable after being placed back on the original image with FacePlace.
+- If you find your face isn't being detected, try lowering the minimum confidence value from 0.5.
+This could result in false positives, however (random areas being detected as faces and masked).
+- Be sure your "Faces" input corresponds to the amount of faces you want to detect.

 <hr>